IRL2/nanover-docs/source/concepts/applications.rst

 ~~~~~~~~~~~~~~~

 Each server is free to implement the interaction equation they choose.
 However,
-there are some that are commonly implemented: the Gaussian force, the hamonic
+there are some that are commonly implemented: the Gaussian force, the harmonic
 force, and the constant force.
 They all depend on the vector :math:`d` between
 the origin of the interaction, :math:`r_{\text{user}}`, and the center of mass
 of the set of target particles :math:`r_{\text{COM}}`.
 So, :math:`d =